Whether you’re building a van for a new life or for a weekend escape, a refrigerator is an essential item for your campervan.

 - they are built specifically for use in vehicles so don’t need to be level to work.
 This makes them a popular choice with van lifers.

 The downsides of compressor campervan fridges:

 - they can be noisy whilst the compressor is running

-3 way absorption fridges rely on a heat source to provide energy required to cool the fridge.
+3 way absorption fridges rely on a heat source in order to provide the energy required to cool the fridge.
 Absorption fridges can be powered by gas, 12v or mains (240v/110v) and for this reason are known as three-way fridges.